dannystewart/cp77saveanytime/README.md

 python cp77saver.py "C:\Program Files (x86)\Steam\steamapps\common\Cyberpunk 2077"
 ```

+If no argument is given, it'll try to find it in the default Steam directory.
 It can also be run directly from the game's root folder or the `bin\x64` subfolder and it'll find the EXE automatically.